ElizabethBrooks/BIOS60132_FinalProject/README.md

 1. Prepare sets of DNA or RNA sequences for each species:
 - QC, trim, and concatenate or assemble paired-end RNA-seq reads in FASTA format
 - Download set of DNA sequences in FASTA format
-2. Estimate similarity (Jaccard distances) between species DNA or RNA sequnces using MinHash sketches
+2. Rapidly estimate similarity (Jaccard distances) between species DNA or RNA sequnces using MinHash sketches
 3. Infer dendrograms from pairwise distance matrix using neighbor-joining (NJ) or hierarchical clustering (UPGMA)

 ## Data Used
-1. Paired-end RNA-seq reads for four *Daphnia melanica* genotypes from the Olympic mountains, one *Daphnia melanica* from the Sierra mountains, and one *Daphnia pulex* from the Portland Arch
+1. Paired-end RNA-seq reads for four *Daphnia melanica* genotypes from the Olympic mountains, a *Daphnia melanica* from the Sierra mountains, and a *Daphnia pulex* from the Portland Arch

 | Genotype | Treatment | Replicates |
 | -------- | --------- | ---------- |